matthewaubert/shopping-cart/notes.md

      - CartPage
      - Footer

-1. Keep in mind to type check and test while creating components
+1. Keep in mind to test and type check while creating components
+   - [ ] Review material for test-driven development in React
+   - [ ] Review material for type checking with PropTypes in React

 1. Enable client-side routing
+   - [ ] Review material for React Router

 ### Website Research